narodmon/openwebrx/README.md

-Key differences between this fork and the OpenWebRX+ base version:
+Key differences between this fork and the base version:
 =========

 * Sort Bookmarks by Frequency in Admin's UI.